pnp/pnpjs/docs/sp/hubsites.md

 # @pnp/sp/hubsites

-This module helps you with working with hubsites in your tenant.
+This module helps you with working with hub sites in your tenant.

 ## IHubSites